ms/buildtogether.tech/starting/index.md

 Because they're fun.
 :   At least, if they're done right.

+One goal of project courses is to move learners from the left side of <span f="four-models-of-instruction"></span> to the right.
+Most of the learning will take place in a team or on your own; the instructor's job is to mentor rather than to lecture.
+Using the terms of <span x="thinking"></span>, a project course is where your school starts treating you like a competent practitioner rather than like a novice.

+{% include figure
+   img="four-models-of-instruction.svg"
+   id="four-models-of-instruction"
+   alt="Four models of instruction" cap="Four models of instruction that shift control from instructors to learners." %}

 There are as many ways to run a project course as there are instructors teaching them <cite>Fincher2001</cite>.
 The most important variable is whether your team has a real customer or not.
 Finding and interviewing people who actually want